The Best Essential Oils To Treat Athlete's Foot

 What Is Athlete’s Foot?

-Athlete’s foot (Tinea pedis), despite the name, is a fungal infection that can often spread to multiple areas along the body.
-It causes a red rash and dry, itchy, flaky skin that usually starts between the toes.
-It’s most often the result of wearing sweat dampened shoes and socks (like athlete’s tend to have), and can be easily spread by touch to other parts of the body, the floor, or clothing, making it highly communicable.
+Athlete’s foot (Tinea pedis), despite the name, is a fungal infection that can spread to multiple areas along the body.
+It causes a red rash and dry, itchy, scaly skin that usually starts between the toes.
+It’s most often the result of wearing sweat dampened shoes and socks (like athlete’s tend to have), and can be easily spread by touch to other parts of the body, the floor, or clothing making it highly communicable.

-One of the most studied aspects of essential oils as they relate to health and wellness are their astounding antifungal and antibacterial properties.
-As such, there are many that are successfully used to treat fungal infections, including--you guessed it--athlete’s foot.
+One of the most studied aspects of essential oils as they relate to health and wellness are their astounding anti fungal and antibacterial properties.
+As such, there are many that are successfully used to treat fungal infections, including athlete’s foot!

 Athlete's Foot Treatment

 There are, of course, prescription and over the counter antifungals utilized in the treatment of athlete’s foot.
-Studies have shown, though, a distinct increase in the use and acceptance of complementary and alternative medicine (CAM) by the general populace.
+However, studies have shown a distinct increase in the use and acceptance of complementary and alternative medicine (CAM) by the general populace.
 People are more and more looking to pursue natural remedies where possible in a push toward clean living and sustainability.

 Being that essential oils fall into this category, it is no wonder the field is growing rapidly.
+These are oils extracted from plants found in nature and known for their therapeutic properties.
 While essential oils as a whole have characteristics that can be attributed across the board, they have just as many distinguishing qualities.
 For this reason, it’s good to learn which essential oils are best suited to treat a particular condition.

 Before using essential oils to treat any skin condition, it is important to speak with your healthcare provider about whether or not this is safe for you.
 Essential oils can sometimes be irritating and can make the skin more sensitive to certain other topicals or the sun.